The Living Encyclopedia of Consciousness

 • Safety — Physical and psychological safety is non-negotiable.
 A secure, private space free of unexpected intrusions.

-• Nature — Natural environments dramatically enhance the quality of experience, facilitating the sense of connection and meaning.
+• Nature — Being outdoors tends to lift the whole experience, making the sense of connection and meaning come easier.

 • Music — Carefully curated music acts as an emotional guide.
 The clinical protocols at Johns Hopkins use specific playlists designed to support the journey's arc.

-• Trusted guides — A skilled, experienced guide or therapist — ideally one who has personal experience — is a profound resource, especially for therapeutic work.
+• Trusted guides — A skilled, experienced guide or therapist, ideally one who's been there themselves, is one of the best resources you can have, especially for therapeutic work.

 • Comfort objects — Blankets, eyeshades (for inward journeys), sacred objects, and water.